A Unification of Weighted and Unweighted Particle Filters: Main results

-In the FPF, we have by construction that $P_t=Q_t$ and therefore $W^{\text{ F}}_t=1$, which is also the optimal choice -- in fact, it is globally optimal as it achieves $\text{Var}[W^{\text{ F}}_t]=0$.
-Accordingly, this result reconciles the BPF with the FPF and all other filters for which $W_t$ as a pathwise Radon-Nikodym derivative does not make sense. \cref{thm:weights} says that the conditional expectation of $W_t$ can always be interpreted as a Radon-Nikodym derivative, and is a version of (i.e. almost surely equal to) the density of the filtering distribution $P_t$ with respect to the particle distribution $Q_t$.
+In the FPF, we have by construction that $P_t=Q_t$ and therefore $W^{\text{ F}}_t=1$, which is also the optimal choice---in fact, it is globally optimal as it achieves $\text{Var}[W^{\text{ F}}_t]=0$.
+Accordingly, this result reconciles the BPF with the FPF and all other filters for which $W_t$ as a pathwise Radon--Nikodym derivative does not make sense. \cref{thm:weights} says that the conditional expectation of $W_t$ can always be interpreted as a Radon--Nikodym derivative and is a version of (i.e., a.s. equal to) the density of the filtering distribution $P_t$ with respect to the particle distribution $Q_t$.
 It also shows that in the BPF, $W^{\text{ B}}_t$ is different from the optimum $W^*_t$ given that we fix the particle dynamics to the prior dynamics.
 This is not surprising in view of the well-known degeneracy problem of the BPF (see \cite{Surace2019} and the references therein).

-\subsection{The Unifying Theorem}
+\subsection{The unifying theorem}

-Considering the pair process $(S_t,W_t)$, which represents particles and their importance weights respectively as explained in \cref{subsec:PFs}, we are trying to find conditions on the dynamics of $(S_t,W_t)$ that allow the particle system to target the filtering distribution, as defined in \cref{def:targets}.
+Considering the pair process $(S_t,W_t)$, which represents particles and their importance weights, respectively, as explained in \cref{subsec:PFs}, we are trying to find conditions on the dynamics of $(S_t,W_t)$ that allow the particle system to target the filtering distribution, as defined in \cref{def:targets}.
 Here we make an ansatz that the stochastic dynamics of the particle system takes the following general form: